carla-simulator/carla/Docs/adv_traffic_manager.md

 * __MultiTM scenario:__ when there are different TM-Server, created with different port definitions.

 !!!
 Note
-    The script `TrafficManager.cpp` acts as a central hub managing all the different TM instances.
+    The class `TrafficManager.cpp` acts as a central hub managing all the different TM instances.

 ---
 ## Other considerations

-The TM is a module constantly envolving and trying to adapt the range of possibilities that it presents.
+The TM is a module constantly evolving and trying to adapt the range of possibilities that it presents.
 For instance, in order to get more realistic behaviours we can have many clients with different TM in charge of sets of vehicles with specific and distinct behaviours.
 This range of possibilities also makes for a lot of different configurations that can get really complex and specific.
 For such reason, here are listed of considerations that should be taken into account when working with the TM as it is by the time CARLA 0.9.8 is released:

 #### FPS limitations